Arizona offers some

 Note: There is a $4 fee for the big game tag transfer to cover the administrative costs for processing the transfer and producing an additional tag.
 See more info.
 Once a tag is transferred at a Department office, the original permittee may no longer use it.

 Donation to a qualifying organization for use by a minor child with a life-threatening medical condition or permanent physical disability.
 You may donate your tag to a qualifying nonprofit 501(c)(3) organization that provides hunting opportunities to children with life-threatening medical conditions or qualifying permanent physical disabilities.
 There is no tag transfer fee for making the donation.
 Please contact the organization directly to arrange for a donation.
-For more information on the donation/transfer process, click here.

 New in 2014: Donation to a qualifying organization for use by a military veteran with a service-related disability.
 A tag transfer to a disabled veteran’s 501(c)(3) organization requires a big game tag transfer affidavit of voluntary donation and the tag.
 Contact the individual 501(c)(3) organization to obtain the transfer affidavit.
 There is no tag transfer fee for making the donation.

 A U.S. veteran of the Armed Forces who has a service-connected disability is defined in law as one who has "a permanent physical impairment that substantially limits one or more major life activities requiring the assistance of another person or a mechanical device for physical mobility."

 The following organization is a qualifying organization for disabled veteran tag transfer:

 We are currently working with other organizations and will post the names of those organizations as they become available.